seed-run/homepage/_docs/adding-a-stage.md

 title: Adding a Stage
 ---

-Seed supports both branch based workflow and [pull request based workflow]({% link _docs/working-with-pull-requests.md %}).
-With branch based workflow, Seed allows you to deploy individual Git branches to different stages.
+Seed supports both [branch based workflow]({% link _docs/working-with-branches.md %}) and [pull request based workflow]({% link _docs/working-with-pull-requests.md %}).
+In this chapter let's look at how to deploy individual Git branches to different stages.

 Create a new branch.